 It all started in April, when I took a crash course in pitching an agent.
 I had registered for Books Alive!
 2016, presented by the Washington Independent Review of Books.
 It’s a local conference with workshops, speakers, a book fair, and book signings.
 It also features the coveted Agent Speed Pitches.

-How Not to Pitch an Agent
+How Not to Pitch an Agent for Your Nonfiction Book

-- With about six days to go before your book proposal must be ready, discover that six days is a preposterously inadequate amount of time to write a book proposal.*
+- With about six days to go before your nonfiction book proposal must be ready, discover that six days is a preposterously inadequate amount of time to write a book proposal.*

 - Practice the pitch on nonfiction writers, novelists, and your cat.
 At least one out of three will give constructive feedback.
 Treat the other two to a rendition of that song about your guardian agent.